vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 317 commits since the previous release, including 123 fixes.
+More than 320 commits since the previous release, including 125 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Tue Aug  4 04:26:55 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Wed Aug  5 04:25:11 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER